 - A student must declare a pass/D/fail election between the beginning of the seventh and the end of the ninth week of classes.
 No further changes in grading options will be permitted after 11:59 p.m. on the last day of the ninth week of classes.

 At the point of declaring a concentration, students may appeal to rescind a P ("pass") grade received for a single course taken in a previous semester in order to meet a prerequisite or departmental requirement for entry.
 The transcript will then reflect the letter grade earned in that course.
-Students wishing to make such an appeal should consult with their residential college director of studies.
+Students wishing to make such an appeal should consult with their residential college assistant dean.
 Students entering a certificate program may also appeal to rescind a grade of P earned in a single prerequisite or required course for that certificate provided that the program requires a letter grade for entry.

 Recording Grades for Independent Work in More than One Department

 Students may have only one concentration at Princeton.
 The degree and departmental honors are granted in one department only.
 Under special circumstances, however, a student may receive permission to complete independent work in more than one department.
 A student hoping to pursue this option must have completed the prerequisites for entry into the second department, and must have both the permission of the director of undergraduate studies in the second department and the permission of the Office of the Dean of the College.
 Such a student may then write junior papers and a senior thesis in the second department and have that work recorded on the transcript.
 Such additional independent work will not count toward a student's graduation requirements.
 Independent work written to fulfill the requirements of a certificate program is not recorded on the transcript.